Taoyuan Airport MRT: Flight information

-Flight information display systems, which also carry information on TRA and THSR services from transfer stations, are installed at all stations served by Express Trains from Taipei Main Station to TPE, as well as at Taoyuan HSR station.
+Flight information display systems, which also carry information on Taiwan Railway and THSR services from transfer stations, are installed at all stations served by Express trains from Taipei Main Station to TPE, as well as at Taoyuan HSR station.

 Fares

 Fares on the Taoyuan Airport MRT are based on distance traveled and there is no fare difference between Commuter and Express services.
 Published one-way fares range from NT$30 to NT$160, with fares from Taipei Main Station to TPE priced at NT$160 and fares from Taoyuan HSR station to TPE priced at NT$30.
 Since October 2018, a NT$10 promotional discount on all published one-way fares has been applied due to the operational profitability of the line since service began.

 30, 60, 90, and 120-day periodic tickets allowing unlimited rides on the Taoyuan Airport MRT within specified station pairs are available, priced at a 30, 35, 40, or 50% discount, respectively, on the price of 21 published round-trip fares between the specified station pairs per 30-day period (21 being the approximate average number of weekdays per month).

 Trips between airport stations, and between the airport stations and the airport hotel station, are free when using an IC card at the automatic gates.